-- 1. Taller buildings are located where there is the greatest visual buffer.
-Roads and development are aligned along edge conditions between wooded areas and open land to allow backdrop and shadowing for structures; - 2.
-Site-specific building types are developed that respond to topographic conditions; - 3.
-Articulated building masses, facades, roof lines and fenestration are contextual and in scale; and - 4.
+1. 1.
+Taller buildings are located where there is the greatest visual buffer.
+Roads and development are aligned along edge conditions between wooded areas and open land to allow backdrop and shadowing for structures;

+2. 2.
+Site-specific building types are developed that respond to topographic conditions;

+3. 3.
+Articulated building masses, facades, roof lines and fenestration are contextual and in

+4. 4.
 The color and material palettes are selected to integrate and harmonize with the natural conditions of the Site.